l0k0ms/workshops/log-workshop-5/part2/steps/intro.md

-# Beyond Collection: Building Observability with Logs - Part 2
+# Part 2 - Beyond log collection, reducing MTTR with logs

 In this scenario we are going to instrument a real application to demonstrate how logs can bring context to your metrics and traces.